 Race times are available online prior to each race meeting.
 Sometimes if there are multiple entries into the same race a race may ‘divide’ which means there will be an additional race on any particular day.
-Equally on certain race days there may only be 6 races instead of the usual 7.
+Equally, on certain race days, there may only be six races instead of the usual seven.
 Final timings for the day are confirmed 24 hours before the fixture once the horses have declared, so we advise you to check the website after 1pm the day before racing for any changes to the race programme.

 Race cards are an invaluable guide for your day at the races.
 They can be purchased for £3 from the race card kiosk which is located by the turnstiles in front of the main entrance to the County Enclosure, and lists the times of each race, the runners and riders, and also includes maps and other useful information.
 Race cards are also on sale inside the Centre Course beside the entrance turnstiles.

-There are plenty of places for you to enjoy the racing action, stand by the rails as the horses thunder down the finishing straight, or on the Grandstand steppings in the heart of the crowd to enjoy the atmosphere as your horse comes home.
+A race day at Worcester is the perfect way to spend a summer’s day at the home of summer jumps racing.
+There are plenty of places for you to enjoy the racing action, stand by the rails as the horses thunder down the finishing straight, or on the Grandstand steppings in the heart of the action to enjoy the atmosphere as your horse comes home.
 To get the best position, you should find your spot 5-10 minutes before the start of the race.